U.S. administers 356.4 million doses of COVID-19 vaccines - CDC - NewsBreak

 The agency said 198,088,722 people had received at least one dose while 168,362,058 people are fully vaccinated as of Saturday.

-The CDC tally includes two-dose vaccines from Moderna (MRNA.O) and Pfizer/BioNTech (PFE.N), , as well as Johnson & Johnson's (JNJ.N) one-shot vaccine as of 6:00 a.m.
+The CDC tally includes two-dose vaccines from Moderna and Pfizer/BioNTech, as well as Johnson & Johnson’s one-shot vaccine as of 6:00 a.m.
 ET on Sunday.

 Comments / 0